massalabs/station/INSTALLATION.md

 #### Automatically

 Simply use the link below to download and then open the file on your machine.
 The installation process will start and a success message will be displayed once done.
+Note that you must execute this script as an administrator.
 Once the installation is finished, congratulations, you can now browse the **websites on-chain** seamlessly.
 If you need to take the pressure off, maybe a little [game](http://flappy.massa) can help.
 If you want to get down to business, you can start your [Massalian journey](http://my.massa/thyra/wallet) right away!